-The 20 Best Law Firm Tag Lines.
+The 30 Best Law Firm Tag Lines Ever.

 Is your firm “Committed to Mediocrity ™”?
+(First of 3 posts)

 Consider FedEx’s brilliant “When it absolutely, positively has to be there overnight.”
 Nine simple words that tell FedEx buyers precisely what they’re going to get, while simultaneously informing all of its employees what their mission is, and its vital importance.

 Law firms tend toward weak platitudes like “Committed to clients” or “Results Matter!” or “When Success Matters!”

 These vague “we’re totally awesome” statements makes a firm feel good about itself but aren’t specific enough for your lawyers or employees, or differentiating for your target market.

 They apply equally to nearly every firm or company in every industry (when don’t results matter…?).
 They’re safe, noncontroversial, and immediately forgettable.
 This makes them very easy for a committee to agree on (“Good idea; let’s tell people we’re smart!
 That way they’ll all know!”), but they don’t set you apart in a strategic way that generates revenue.

 Imagine if FedEx’s slogan was “We mail things.”